Mayo Clinic: Educational programs

-The first medical educational programs at Mayo Clinic were developed in 1915 with the assistance of the University of Minnesota.
+The first medical, educational programs at Mayo Clinic were developed in 1915 with the assistance of the University of Minnesota.
 Mayo Clinic School of Graduate Medical Education and the Mayo Foundation for Medical Education and Research were established in 1915.
 MFMER was established as a department of the University of Minnesota with a $1.5 million donation to offer graduate programs at the Mayo Clinic in Rochester.
-The Mayo Clinic School of Graduate Medical Education is now part of the Mayo Clinic College of Medicine and Science, which is divided into five schools.
+The Mayo Clinic School of Graduate Medical Education is part of the Mayo Clinic College of Medicine and Science, which is divided into five schools.
 Those schools include Mayo Clinic Alix School of Medicine, Mayo Clinic School of Health Sciences, Mayo Clinic School of Continuous Professional Development, and Mayo Clinic Graduate School of Biomedical Sciences.

 In 2011, the foundation that oversees the Mayo Clinic went before the Supreme Court to argue that medical residents should remain exempt from Social Security deductions.
 In Mayo Foundation v.
-United States the court sided with the Social Security Administration and required FICA to be deducted going forward.
+United States, the court sided with the Social Security Administration and required FICA to be deducted going forward.